atreyasha/dotfiles/develop.md

             which would be optimized with time -\> this might help circumvent many bugs encountered

-        2.  think about adding workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
+        2.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
-            \"doran2017does\" from \"do\") as well in
+            \"doran2017does\" from \"do\") in
             `company-reftex-citation-candidates`

+        3.  add package (eg.
+            `(company-reftex :location (recipe :fetcher github :repo "atreyasha/company-reftex"))`) in `dotspacemacs-additional-packages` and update packages,
+            delete old package location

-        3.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort
+        4.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort

-        4.  consider running emacs as a service to have everything synchronized in one run
+        5.  consider running emacs as a service to have everything synchronized in one run

     3.  i3